rackerlabs/support-how-to/content/how-to/dedicated-hosting/manage-user-permissions-for-dedicated-hosting/index.md

 - Associate it with users or **User Groups**
 - Assign users or **User Groups** portal access permissions.

 To assign permissions by product group, perform the following steps:

 1. Click on **Assign by Product Group**.

 2. Click on the specific **Product Group** and select the tab accordingly.

+**Note**: It is most efficient to create product groups and and assign permissions to these groups rather than assign permissions to each individual user.
+This makes it easier to manage and update permissions.

 ### Manage groups

 This section shows you how to manage groups.